Doctor of Philosophy: Models of supervision

 At some universities, there may be training for those wishing to supervise PhD studies.
-There is now a lot of literature published for academics who wish to do this, such as Delamont, Atkinson, and Parry (1997).
-Indeed, Dinham and Scott (2001) have argued that the worldwide growth in research students has been matched by increase in a number of what they term "how-to" texts for both students and supervisors, citing examples such as Pugh and Phillips (1987).
-These authors report empirical data on the benefits that a PhD candidate may gain if they publish work; students are more likely to do this with adequate encouragement from their supervisors.
+There is much literature available, such as Delamont, Atkinson, and Parry (1997).
+Dinham and Scott (2001) have argued that the worldwide growth in research students has been matched by the increase in the number of what they term "how-to" texts for both students and supervisors, citing examples such as Pugh and Phillips (1987).
+These authors report empirical data on the benefits to a PhD candidate from publishing; students are more likely to publish with adequate encouragement from their supervisors.

-Wisker (2005) has noticed how research into this field has distinguished between two models of supervision:
+Wisker (2005) has reported that research into this field distinguishes two models of supervision:

-The technical-rationality model of supervision, emphasising technique; The negotiated order model, being less mechanistic and emphasising fluid and dynamic change in the PhD process.
+The technical-rationality model of supervision, emphasising technique; and the negotiated order model, which is less mechanistic, emphasising fluid and dynamic change in the PhD process.
 These two models were first distinguished by Acker, Hill and Black (1994; cited in Wisker, 2005).
 Considerable literature exists on the expectations that supervisors may have of their students (Phillips & Pugh, 1987) and the expectations that students may have of their supervisors (Phillips & Pugh, 1987; Wilkinson, 2005) in the course of PhD supervision.
 Similar expectations are implied by the Quality Assurance Agency's Code for Supervision (Quality Assurance Agency, 1999; cited in Wilkinson, 2005).

-PhD graduates in the workforce
+PhD in the workforce

-PhD Graduates still represent a relatively small, elite group within most countries — around 1.1% of adults among OECD countries.
-Some countries notably Slovenia, Switzerland and Luxembourg have higher numbers of PhD Graduates per capita as illustrated by this OECD figure below.
-For Slovenia, this is due to a fact, that MSc degrees before Bologna Process are ranked in the same level of education as PhD.
-Taking that into consideration, Slovenia has 1.4% of PhD graduates, which is comparable to the average in OECD and EU-23 countries.
+PhD graduates represent a relatively small, elite group within most countries — around 1.1% of adults among OECD countries.
+Slovenia, Switzerland and Luxembourg have higher numbers of PhD Graduates per capita as illustrated here.
+For Slovenia, this is because MSc degrees before Bologna Process are ranked at the same level of education as PhD.
+Without the MSc, Slovenia has 1.4% PhD graduates, which is comparable to the average in OECD and EU-23 countries.